Click here to search for homes in the Willo historic district

 Willo is one of the largest historic districts in downtown Phoenix.
-Getting its name from the combination of the two voting districts of Wilshire and Los Olivos it developed over the course of twenty years from approximately 1920 through 1940, and includes over 1,000 homes.
+Getting its name from the combination of the two voting districts of Wilshire and Los Olivos.
+It was developed over the course of twenty years from approximately 1920 through 1940, and includes over 1,000 homes.
 Its charm was recognized in 2006 when Cottage Magazine named the historic district as one of the “Top 10 Cottage Communities in America.”
-Criteria include the architecture, parks and recreation, walkability of the neighborhood and proximity to arts and culture.
-All of which abound with numerous great amenities including walking distance to light rail, art museums, terrific new restaurants, coffee houses, and of course to downtown Phoenix.
+Criteria for this included the architecture, parks and recreation, walkability of the neighborhood and proximity to arts and culture.
+All of these criteria are found in Willo with numerous great amenities including walking distance to light rail, art museums, terrific new restaurants, coffee houses, and of course its proximity to downtown Phoenix.

 Architectural styles and development

-Willo architecture evolved with the changing times.
-Originally consisting of mostly the bungalow style in the 1920’s it evolved through the thirties recognizing the Period Revival movement of Tudor Revival, Greek Revival, American Colonial Revival, Spanish Colonial Revival and Pueblo Revival.
-The Great Depression brought the boom of the pervious construction years to a grinding halt.
-In the late thirties with the advent of the Federal Housing Administration assistance construction took hold again and with their minimum construction standards, (along with other government imposed standards) a more uniform style developed into what we now recognize as the Ranch style house.
+Willo’s architecture evolved with the changing times.
+It originally consisted of bungalow style homes that were built in the 1920’s.
+Through the 1930’s construction styles evolved and we begin to see the addition of homes built in the styles of the Tudor Revival, Greek Revival, American Colonial Revival, Spanish Colonial Revival and Pueblo Revival.
+The Great Depression brought the boom of the previous construction years to a grinding halt.
+In the late thirties with the help of the Federal Housing Administration and their assistance programs for buyers, construction took hold again.
+The FHA mandated minimum construction standards, (along with other government imposed standards) resulting in a more uniform style of building now recognized as the Ranch style house.